Home - Dinner - Meat - Slow-Cooked Pork and White Bean Cassoulet

 • Put the pork on a rimmed baking sheet and put in the oven.
 Roast for 20 minutes to sear and render some of the fat.
 Remove from the oven and reduce temperature to 325 (160C) degrees.

 • Heat the olive oil in a large Dutch oven over medium-high heat.
-Add the onion and leeks and cook until softened and lightly golden.
+Add the onion and cook until softened and lightly golden.
+Add the paprika, fennel, crushed red pepper and tomato paste.
+Cook about 1 minute.

 • Pour in the wine and let it bubble for 1 minute.
-Add the remaining ingredients plus 1 -1/2 teaspoons salt and stir.
+Add the crushed tomatoes, broth, black pepper, garlic, rosemary, and 1½ teaspoons salt, giving everything a stir.
 Nestle the reserved pork into the pot and cover the pan.

-• Serve the pork and beans over cooked pasta or with warm crusty bread.
+• Serve the saucy pork and beans over cooked pasta or with warm crusty bread.

 Karen’s Notes and Tips

-• To make this recipe in your electric slow cooker: Sweat the leeks and onions until softened, and then sear the pork in a stovetop-safe insert or in a large skillet.
-Another option is to sear the pork in the oven as in the recipe before adding all the remaining ingredients to the slow cooker.
+• To make this recipe in your electric slow cooker: Soften the onions until softened, and then sear the pork as directed.
+Add the remaining ingredients to the slow cooker.
 Cook on low for 6-8 hours.

 Nutrition